 - 1. General Guidelines - a.
 Standing Committee appointments will be made by the Mayor each January. - b.
+Standing Committees will meet in the Council chamber to allow for videostreaming and website access of meetings. - c.
 Standing Committees are subject to the Brown Act.
-Standing Committee agendas will be prepared, posted and distributed in accordance with the Brown Act stating the time and place of the meeting and the subject matter to be discussed. - c.
-A City Council Member, who is not a member of the Standing Committee, may attend a Standing Committee meeting, provided he/she attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public. - d.
-Generally, all items on an Agenda for a Standing Committees must first be referred by the City Council for review and a recommendation returned to the City Council within 120 days, subject to the exceptions set forth below or as otherwise modified by the City Council. - e.
-As of the date of adoption of these Rules there are two existing Standing Committees: the Law and Legislation Committee (Chapter 13) and the Personnel and Public Employees Committee (Chapter 14). - f.
+Standing Committee agendas will be prepared, posted and distributed in accordance with the Brown Act stating the time and place of the meeting and the subject matter to be discussed. - d.
+A City Council Member, who is not a member of the Standing Committee, may attend a Standing Committee meeting, provided he/she attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public. - e.
+Generally, all items on an Agenda for a Standing Committees must first be referred by the City Council for review and a recommendation returned to the City Council within 120 days, subject to the exceptions set forth below or as otherwise modified by the City Council.

+f.
+As of the date of adoption of these Rules there are three existing Standing Committees: the Law and Legislation Committee (Chapter 13) the Personnel and Public Employees Committee (Chapter 14), and the Audit Committee (Chapter 15).

+g.
 With approval of the City Manager, an item may be sent directly to a Standing Committee without City Council referral.
 If a matter is so referred to a Standing Committee, the committee agenda will note such fact on the face of the agenda.
 Such referrals are not required to be forwarded to the City Council unless Council action is recommended by the Standing Committee.